Galois Theory of Algorithms

 \end{itemize} \end{examp} \begin{examp} $\PRalgCatXN$ is a category that has both a product and natural number object.
 It can be constructed by adding to $\PRalgCat$ all the relations of $\PRalgCatX$ and $\PRalgCatN$ as well as the following relations: \begin{itemize} \item Natural number object and bracket.
 This is explained in Section 3.4 of \cite{Yano}

 \end{itemize} \end{examp}

 Putting all these examples together, we have the following diagram of P.R. algorithmic universes.

 There is no reason to think that this is a complete list.
-One can come up with infinity many more examples of algorithmic universes.
+One can come up with infinitely many more examples of algorithmic universes.
 We can take other permutations and combinations of the relations given here as well as new ones.
-Each such relations will give a different algorithmic universe.
+Every appropriate equivalence relation will give a different algorithmic universe.

 In \cite{Yano}, we mentioned other relations which deal with the relationship between the operations and the initial functions.
 We do not mention those relations here because our central focus is the existence of well defined operations.